Here are some of the questions I’m commonly asked. I’ll add more to the list as time goes by!

 Q. Will your books ever become movies?

 I sure hope so—that would certainly be a dream come true!
 But as a writer I have very little control about something as amazing as that happening.
-The film/television rights for my Pantera Press books are managed by the wonderful Katy McEwan, so if you are in the movie industry and want to chat about possibilities, please contact her at email@example.com.
+The film/television rights for The Medoran Chronicles are managed by Katy McEwan, so if you are in the movie industry and want to chat about possibilities, please contact her at email@example.com.
+For my other books (Whisper, The Prison Healer, etc.), please contact my agent, Danielle Burby: firstname.lastname@example.org

 Q. Can you read my manuscript and tell me what you think?